Giuseppe Martucci: Pianist

 Martucci's career as an international pianist commenced with a tour through Germany, France and England in 1875, at the age of 19.
-He was appointed piano professor at the Naples Conservatory in 1880, and moved to Bologna in 1886, replacing Luigi Mancinelli at the Bologna Conservatory; in 1902 he returned for the last time to Naples, as director of the Royal Conservatory of Music.
+He was appointed piano professor at the Naples Conservatory in 1880, where one of his pupils was film score composer Louis De Francesco.
+He moved to Bologna in 1886, replacing Luigi Mancinelli at the Bologna Conservatory; in 1902 he returned for the last time to Naples, as director of the Royal Conservatory of Music.

 Conductor

 It was in 1881 that Martucci made his first conducting appearance.
 One of the earliest Italian musicians to admire Wagner, Martucci introduced some of Wagner's output to Italy.
 He led, for example, the first Italian performance of Tristan und Isolde in 1888 in Bologna.
 Nor did his enthusiasm for foreign composers end with Wagner's work.
 As well as performing Charles Villiers Stanford's 3rd ("Irish") Symphony in Bologna in 1898, he conducted one of the rare concerts of all-British orchestral music on the European continent in the later nineteenth century.
 What is more, he included music by Brahms, Lalo, Goldmark and others in his programmes.